raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Client-Initiated Termination

 A client is NOT required to wait until the idle-timeout timer expires before closing a session.
-A client SHOULD close a session at any time, at the client’s discretion, if it determines that, at that time, it has no current or reasonably anticipated imminent future need for the session.
+A client MAY close a session at any time, at the client's discretion.
+If a client determines that it has no current or reasonably anticipated future need for an idle session, then the client SHOULD close that connection.

 Upon receiving an error response from the server, a client SHOULD NOT automatically close the session.
 An error relating to one particular operation